Ahmad Reza Djalali: European universities

 On 31 October 2017, the Università degli studi del Piemonte Orientale, the Karolinska University and the Vrije Universiteit Brussel sent a letter to the head of the judiciary of Iran, Sadiq Larijani asking for Djalali's immediate release.
 In the letter, the universities recalled the excellent reputation of Djalali and the right to freedom of expression.

 In November 2017, European University Association (EUA) put pressure on Iranian authorities for a reversal of Djalali's capital sentence and his instant release.
 The EUA wrote a letter to the Iranian Supreme Leader and expressed grave concerns about the ongoing harm to Djalali and his family.

-In April 2018, the Flemish University Council (VLIR) decided to postpone all academic cooperation with Iranian universities and institutions in response to Iranian authorities’ decision to imprison and lay down death sentences over Djalali, a professor of Brussel Free University.
+In April 2018, the Flemish University Council (VLIR) decided to postpone all academic cooperation with Iranian universities and institutions in response to Iranian authorities’ decision to imprison and lay down death sentences over Djalali, a professor of the Vrije Universiteit Brussel.
 On this occasion, the Council expressed deep concerns about the professor's imprisonment and requested the Iranian authorities to provide him with medical care.

 Following news of Djalali's imminent execution in December 2020, Scholars at Risk mobilized universities across the world to call for a halt to his execution.
 The Italian conference of rectors sent a petition to the Ayatollah Khamenei to secure this release.

 The University of Piemonte Orientale and CRIMEDIM organized a 24-hour scientific and academic marathon on 9 December which involved more than 260 speakers from 23 countries in 5 continents and had thousands of viewers.